-The instrument appointing the Chairman of the AGM as proxy must be:

-- (a) deposited at the registered office of the Company at 24 Gul Crescent, Singapore 629531; or - (b) emailed to: agm@taisin.com.sg;
+- (F) A proxy need not be a member of the Company. - (G) The instrument appointing a proxy(ies) must be submitted to the Company in the following manner: - (i) if submitted by post, be lodged at the registered office of the Company at 24 Gul Crescent, Singapore 629531; or - (ii) if submitted electronically via email, be submitted to the Company at agm@taisin.com.sg;

-not less than forty-eight (48) hours before the time appointed for holding the AGM.
-Any incomplete/improperly completed proxy form (including proxy form which is not appointing "Chairman of the Meeting" as proxy) will be rejected by the Company.
+in each case not less than forty-eight (48) hours before the time appointed for holding the AGM.